-Semantic Web Applied Ontology Committee
+Semantic Web Applied Ontology Special Interest Group

-Semantic Web Applied Ontology
+Semantic Web Applied Ontology SIG

 The role that ontologies play or can play in designing and employing semantic technologies has been widely acknowledged by the Semantic Web and Linked Data communities.
 But the level of collaboration between these communities and the Applied Ontology community has been much less than expected.